-Partnering with a number of local homelessness support services in 2015, Society Melbourne was established to tackle youth homelessness through providing a program that offers young people the chance to transition to work or education.
+Partnering with a number of local homelessness support services in 2015, For Change Co. (previously called Society Melbourne) was established to tackle youth homelessness through providing a program that offers young people the chance to transition to work or education.

-Society Melbourne also provides a rental subsidy scheme which is funded by the profits from their various social enterprises: home.one cafe in Brunswick, home.two cafe at the University of Melbourne, food truck Crêpes for Change, Melbourne Community Goods social enterprise hampers and their coffee carts, which serves as the first base of their hospitality training program.
+For Change Co. also provides a rental subsidy scheme which is funded by the profits from their various social enterprises; home.one cafe in Brunswick, home.two cafe at the University of Melbourne, food truck Crêpes for Change, Melbourne Community Goods social enterprise hampers and their coffee carts, which serve as the first base of their hospitality training program.